mam816/Hash-Set-Lab/README.md

 # Hash-Set-Lab
-I created and manipulated my own hash set
+I created my own hashing code (the hashOf method in the included code)